The bottleneck

 prompt

-Create a snake game in simple HTML with background music, sound effects, a live scoreboard, and saved high scores.
-Apply a jet-orange fighter-jet theme, and host it as an APP.
+Create snake game pro in simple HTML with background music, sound effects, a live scoreboard, and saved high scores.
+Apply a blue theme, Have a proper score board, Proper Entry Menu, Darkmode, and add a confetti burst every time a point is scored.
+Share the HTML file with me.

 Add your voice and design

-AI output feels generic only because you didn't make it yours.
-Add your voice and your design, and the sameness disappears.
+AI output defaults to generic because nothing tells it otherwise.
+Add your voice and design, and it stops looking generic.

 prompt